2025 UEFA European Under-17 Championship qualification

 The 2025 UEFA European Under-17 Championship qualification was a men's under-17 national football team competition that determined the 7 teams joining the automatically qualified hosts Albania in the 2025 UEFA European Under-17 Championship final tournament.

 Russia were excluded from the tournament due to the ongoing invasion of Ukraine.
-Therefore, 54 teams entered this qualification competition including also hosts Albania, as it was the first time in the championship's history that the hosts started from the qualifying round however being automatically qualified.
-The qualification consists of a Round 1 played from October to November 2024, followed by a Round 2 played in spring 2025.
-Players born on or after 1 January 2008 are eligible to participate.
+Therefore, 54 teams entered this qualification competition including hosts Albania; this was the first time in the championship's history that the hosts took part in qualifying round despite being automatically qualified.
+The qualification consisted of a Round 1 played from October to November 2024, followed by a Round 2 played in spring 2025.
+Players born on or after 1 January 2008 were eligible to participate.

 Format

-The qualifying competition consists of the following two rounds:
+The qualifying competition consisted of the following two rounds: